keptn/keptn.github.io/content/docs/0.5.0/concepts/architecture/index.md

 ---
 title: Architecture
-description: Learn about the architecture of Keptn
+description: Learn about the architecture, how Keptn works internally and can be extended.
 weight: 20
 keywords: [keptn, architecture]
 ---